 Fireball has always been bottled at 33% ABV, while the newer flavored whiskies are at 30%, and most of the other schnapps flavors are at 15% ABV.

-Fireball Cinnamon Whisky is available in all sizes from 50 ml to 1.75 ml bottles.
-You can even find “party buckets”, which are small sealed buckets with 20 – 50 ml bottles, just remove the lid and add ice, as well as a 3.5-liter “bag-in-box” format.
+Fireball Cinnamon Whisky is available in all sizes, from 50 ml to 1.75 ml bottles.
+You can even find “party buckets”, which are small sealed buckets with 20–50 ml bottles; just remove the lid and add ice; as well as a 3.5-liter “bag-in-box” format.

-The 50 ml shooters are usually available at your local liquor store right by the counter for $1 a piece, so figure $20 for the party bucket in that same store.
+The 50 ml shooters are usually available at your local liquor store right by the counter for $1 a piece, so figure $20 for the party bucket at that same store.
 A one-liter bottle usually retails for around $19.99, and the 3.5-liter bag-in-box is around $60-$65.
 Shots at the bar can vary from $2 or $3 for a special promotion, or $7-$10 if you’re in a nightclub or large arena.

 Below are the latest Fireball prices, along with their bottle sizes and ABV.

-Fireball shooting to the top of the sales charts by all metrics in the United States did not go unnoticed by its competitors of course.
+Fireball shooting to the top of the sales charts by all metrics in the United States did not go unnoticed by its competitors, of course.
 While it may not be considered a “real whiskey” by most whiskey drinkers in the world, many “real” whiskey distilleries followed suit and began releasing their own cinnamon-flavored whiskey.